joaomarcos-cordeiro/CaronasUF-App/README.md

 Palavras-chaves: Catástrofes Climáticas; Sustentabilidade; Aplicativo de Carona.

 ## Article - [monografia_joaomarcos__definitiva.pdf](https://github.com/user-attachments/files/20510715/monografia_joaomarcos__definitiva.pdf)
+## Theme: Proposal for a Ride-Sharing App to Address Transportation Needs at the Federal University of Jataí

 ## Abstract referring to the article:

 This study highlights the growing importance of sustainability for human development,